 For the most part, statutes covering limitations periods for personal injuries range from one to six years.
 But it takes years longer for mesothelioma patients to discover their often terminal injuries.
 If asbestos plaintiffs were held to the same standard, most of their claims would be barred even before they knew they had a injury.
 That is why courts interpret mesothelioma statute of limitations differently.

 The reason that courts view mesothelioma so differently is because the patient can go years without realizing they are injured.
 The early signs of mesothelioma can be easily confused with other diseases and illnesses.
 Some of the minor symptoms, such as shortness of breath, can be attributed to asthma or pneumonia.
-This is particularly common because the patients tend be be in their 60s or 70s.
+This is particularly common because the patients tend to be in their 60s or 70s.

-Also, many doctors who see patients for the first time may not suspect mesothelioma at all.
+Also, many mesothelioma doctors who see patients for the first time may not suspect mesothelioma at all.
 The symptoms are nonspecific and there are only a few thousand cases in the US per year.
 Also, some imaging tests do not reveal chest and abdomen malignancies ver well.
 But technology is getting better.
 Symptoms that once were hard to determine as mesothelioma are now easier to detect before it is too late.

 Discovery Rule for Mesothelioma Cases